 1. Introduction

 Neuroblastoma is the most common extracranial solid tumour in children 0-14 years of age [1], forming most often in the adrenal gland or kidneys.
 Its proximity to the renal artery poses challenges for conventional surgery.
 High-intensity focused ultrasound (HIFU) is a non-ionizing, non-invasive therapeutic technology that is particularly suited for creating localized thermal ablation in diseased internal organs such as the kidneys, liver, pancreas, and spleen.
-HIFU is advantageous in treating pediatric neuroblastoma over conventional surgery, due to the facts that
+HIFU is advantageous in treating pediatric neuroblastoma over conventional surgery, due to the following:

-The smaller anatomy of pediatric patients poses more risks for conventional surgery.
+The smaller-sized anatomy of pediatric patients poses greater risk for conventional surgery, compared to larger adult-sized anatomy.

-HIFU beam is able to penetrate deeper to reach the target in a smaller anatomy.
+The HIFU beam is able to penetrate deeper into the tissue to reach the target anatomy in smaller patients.

-However, with the advantage come challenges.
-Smaller targets of pediatric patients demand accurate HIFU monitoring to ensure the safety of healthy tissues in close proximity.
+However, there are also challenges with this technique.
+Smaller anatomical targets of pediatric patients demand accurate HIFU monitoring to ensure the safety of healthy tissues in close proximity.

 Magnetic resonance (MR) thermometry provides real-time thermal mapping and dose calculations for monitoring the HIFU procedure, as well as signaling for the end point of the therapy.
 However, throughout the procedure, abdominal targets undergo a range of motions including respiratory motion, long-term motion (e.g. peristalsis), spontaneous motion (e.g. coughing, twitching) [2] as well as non-rigid deformations.
-These motions are responsible for artifacts in MR thermometry.
+These motions are responsible for artifacts in MR thermometry (data?).
 Moreover, the movements and deformations of the targets also make sustained sonication challenging, since dynamic repositioning of the HIFU focal point is required.
 Sustained sonication is preferred for highly perfused abdominal organs in order to achieve a sufficiently high temperature elevation to induce necrosis [3].

-To correct for MR thermometry, a hybrid method has been designed and implemented that was able to achieve a temperature stability and precision of 0.85 °C and 1.00 °C in in vivo porcine and human kidneys [4].
-However, more in vivo experiments are needed to validate and to streamline this method.
+To correct for MR thermometry, a hybrid method has been designed and implemented that is able to achieve a temperature stability and precision of 0.85 °C and 1.00 °C, respectively, in in vivo porcine and human kidneys [4].
+However, more in vivo experiments are needed to validate and streamline this method.

 To facilitate dynamic refocusing of the HIFU beam in tracking the targeted organ, an automated method is needed to continuously quantify the organ motions and deformations.
 Previous studies have separately presented techniques for tracking of respiratory motion [2] and long-term motion [5], and method to bypass the scarce spontaneous motion [2].
 However not all of the methods have been validated in vivo.
-To the best of the author’s knowledge, there still yet exists a solution that quantifies for organ elastic deformations in HIFU procedure.
-All of the motions and deformations need to be accounted for in one integrated solution package to best estimate the overall target displacement.
-Furthermore, the method as a package needs to be validated in in vivo HIFU treatments for clinical translation.
+Therefore, to address this knowledge gap, a solution to quantify organ elastic deformations in HIFU procedure will be developed.
+All of the motions and deformations need to be accounted for in one integrated solution platform to best estimate the overall target displacement.
+Furthermore, this platform will be validated through in vivo HIFU treatments for clinical translation.

 2. Research Question and Hypothesis